neurocode-io/alexis/Readme.md

    ```

-4. The file upload also triggers an event being written to the **ax:stream:pdf-processing**.
+4. The file upload also triggers an event being written to the **ax:stream:pdf-processing** stream.
 The payload of the stream is

    ```
    {